 Configure BMC RemedyForce

 To start, you must download the metadata file from the Resources page in the AuthPoint management UI.
-Once you have those, you can configure BMC RemedyForce.
+After you have those, you can configure BMC RemedyForce.

 From the WatchGuard Cloud web UI: